wvlet/airframe/docs/src/main/tut/docs/airframe-launcher.md

 - `@command`
   - Defining function or class as a command module.
 You can specify `description` and (one-line) `usage` of the command in this annotation.
 - `@defaultCommand`
-  - If no sub-command name is given, the function annotated with this annoation will be executed.
+  - If no sub-command name is given, the function annotated with this annotation will be executed.

 ## Defining Multiple Sub Commands

-You can define a command module (= a set of sub commands) using funcitons in a class.
+You can define a command module (= a set of sub commands) using functions in a class.

 Add `@command` annotation to functions in order to define sub commands:
 ```scala